 Stay at home parents devote their

 lives to their families.
-How do we help
+How do we design a solution

 Although the stay-at-home parents we interviewed were extremely dedicated to their families, there was one person they didn't prioritize: themselves.

-From our affinity mapping, we found three major areas that the stay-at-home parents found the most
+From affinity mapping, we identified three major areas that the stay-at-home parents found the most

 stressful— areas in which we could help them save time to pursue their own interests.
 We also created two personas, based on our interviews, to keep us focused when fleshing out our concepts.